STANDARD TERMS OF ENGAGEMENT

 1. Your conveyancer is registered for value added tax and all fees and taxable payments will have VAT added.
 It will be applied at the rate current at the tax point.
 (The tax point will normally be the date of the conveyancer’s invoice for professional fees, or the date of legal completion if this is earlier.)

 2. Your conveyancer will provide you with a written estimate of the fees, disbursements and any other costs, and, if applicable, VAT, that are expected to apply to each transaction in which the conveyancer acts for you.

 3. Fee estimates usually refer to disbursements.
 These are payments the conveyancer expects to make on your behalf during a transaction.
-They may be significant expenses, such as stamp duty, land registry fees, local and other search fees.
-A conveyancer can seldom foresee at the outset all the disbursements that will be needed, but will inform you in writing of any significant additional disbursements when they arise.
+They may be significant expenses, such as stamp duty and land registry fees.
+A conveyancer can seldom foresee at the outset all the legal fees and disbursements that will be needed, but will inform you in writing of any significant additional costs and disbursements when they arise.
 Your conveyancer’s fee invoice or statement will set out disbursements separately from the professional fees.

-4. Where the cost of a disbursement is easy to identify (for a local search, for example) then the actual cost will be charged.
+4. Where the cost of a disbursement is easy to identify (for land registry fees, for example) then the actual cost will be charged.
 If your purchase is a leasehold, fees are usually payable to register your ownership and any mortgage with the Freeholder and I will advise you as and when these are known.

 5. Your conveyancer’s fee, or basis of charge, may change from the fee first estimated in certain circumstances.
 In particular, it may vary if:

 a. the value of a transaction or the nature of the work differs from that upon which the estimate was based; or